 - Respect officials’ decisions and teach children to do likewise.

-- Show appreciation for volunteer coaches, officials and administrators.
+- Show appreciation for volunteer coaches, officials, committee and administrators.
 Without them, your child could not participate.

 - Respect the rights, dignity and worth of every young person regardless of their gender, ability, cultural background or religion.